Japan has fully reopened to tourism. Plan your next trip today!

 21 Day Japan Rail Pass

-Until October 2023, it costs ¥60,450 to buy a JR Pass 21 days in length, which presents the best value on a day-by-day basis for the JR Pass, at a cost of just ¥2,878 per travel day.
-If you plan to spend one month in Japan, this is likely your best Japan Rail Pass option.
-After October 2023, the 21-day JR Pass will cost a whopping ¥100,000.
+Since October 2023 it has cost ¥100,000 to buy a JR Pass 21 days in length, which presents the best value on a day-by-day basis for the JR Pass, at a cost of just ¥4,761 per travel day.
+If you plan to spend one month in Japan, this is likely your best Japan Rail Pass option—you can either combine it with a second, 7-day pass, or arrange your Japan itinerary so that you spend about a week in Tokyo (or some other city where you don’t need a rail pass to get around).

 Green Car vs Ordinary